Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Introduction

-\bl{ The main goal of this paper is to develop a compositional framework for the controller synthesis of signal temporal logic (STL) formulae on large-scale multi-agent systems.
-The synthesis of STL properties for control systems has attracted a lot of attention in the last few years.
-Despite the strong expressivity of STL formulae, the synthesis of control systems under STL specifications is known to be challenging due to its nonlinear, nonconvex, noncausal, and nonsmooth semantics.
+The main goal of this paper is to develop a compositional framework for the controller synthesis of signal temporal logic (STL) formulae on large-scale multi-agent systems.
+The synthesis of STL properties for control systems has attracted a lot of attention in the last few years. \bl{Compared to LTL, which is a propositional temporal logic that deals only with discrete-time signals, STL \cite{maler2004monitoring} is a predicate logic interpreted over continuous-time signals that allows to formulate more expressive tasks with real-time and real-valued constraints.
+Moreover, STL naturally entails space robustness \cite{donze2010robust} which enables one to assess the robustness of satisfaction.} Despite the strong expressivity of STL formulae, the synthesis of control systems under STL specifications is known to be challenging due to its nonlinear, nonconvex, noncausal, and nonsmooth semantics.
 In \cite{raman2014model}, the problem of synthesizing STL tasks on discrete-time systems is handled using model predictive control (MPC) where space robustness is encoded as mixed-integer linear programs.
-The results in \cite{larsCDC} established a connection between funnel-based control and the robust semantics of STL specifications, based on which continuous-time feedback control laws are derived for multi-agent systems \cite{lindemann2019feedback,chen2020leader}.
-Barrier function-based approaches are proposed for the collaborative control of STL tasks for multi-agent systems~\cite{lindemann2020barrier}. }
+The results in \cite{larsCDC} established a connection between prescribed performance control (PPC) and the robust semantics of STL specifications, based on which continuous-time feedback control laws are derived for multi-agent systems \cite{lindemann2019feedback}.
+Barrier function-based approaches are proposed for the collaborative control of STL tasks for multi-agent systems~\cite{lindemann2020barrier}.
+The recent results in \cite{ye2024decentralized} developed efficient decentralized and distributed control frameworks to enforce a prescribed-time stability property for multi-agent systems, which allows dynamical interactions with limited communications among agents.